whitebatman2/BomberGen32/README.md

 # BomberGen32
-A generator for NES Bomberman secret codes
+A generator for NES Bomberman secret codes made in C++ with Qt.

-# Example screenshot
+## Example screenshot
 ![BomberGen32 GUI](./GUI.png)